mnielsen/finding_scenius/finding_scenius.md

  holds themself to high standards.
 The latter will be forgiven and perhaps even celebrated when they come up short, if much was learnt through the failure.

+**A corollary to the above is to look for communities that are held together by something other than fashion, money, or prestige:**
+ Often, they'll be held together by a shared ideal, or something else that is shared.
+It may just be shared awareness of a frontier.

+An example is the case of Camp 4 at Yosemite.
+Climbers at Camp 4 will often make a living by collecting and recycling aluminium cans.
+They'll live off boiled rice and peanut butter.
+They're not doing it for the money.
+And they're not doing it because it's fashionable or prestigious in the wider society.
+Rather, they have a shared ideal of what matters, and they believe so strongly in it that they're willing to live this way, pushing the frontier of climbing.